couchbase/couchbase-fluent-bit/README.md

 ## Summary

-The Couchbase Operator Logging image is an image based on the official [Fluent Bit](https://fluentbit.io/) [image](https://hub.docker.com/r/fluent/fluent-bit/) with some additional support for the following:
+The Couchbase Fluent Bit image is an image based on the official [Fluent Bit](https://fluentbit.io/) [image](https://hub.docker.com/r/fluent/fluent-bit/) with some additional support for the following:
 1. Dynamic configuration reload - changes to the configuration are watched for and when detected trigger a restart of Fluent Bit to pick up the new configuration.
 2. Rebalace report pre-processing - the rebalance reports produced by Couchbase need some additional pre-processing before they can be parsed by Fluent Bit.
 3. SHA1 LUA hashing implementation and redaction support included (but not enabled by default).